Rosacea Treatment

 -

-- Green tea – soaking a cloth in cooled green tea and applying it to your face may help with rosacea symptoms as it contains antioxidants and anti-inflammatory ingredients.
+- Green tea – soaking a cloth in cooled green tea and applying it to your face may help with rosacea symptoms

-- Aloe vera – applying aloe vera to your skin is said to help with its healing process, reducing irritation.
+- Aloe vera – applying aloe vera to your skin is said to help with its healing process, reducing irritation

-- Cucumbers – placing cucumbers on the red areas of the face can have a cooling effect.
+- Cucumbers – placing cucumbers on the red areas of the face can have a cooling effect

 -